 Studies have shown that people with high levels of emotional intelligence have greater mental health, job performance, and leadership skills (5).
-If you do not identify as someone who is emotionally intelligent, fear not: strengthening your emotional intelligence is possible with the support of the right therapist.
+If you do not identify as someone who is emotionally intelligent, fear not.
+Strengthening your emotional intelligence is possible with the support of the right therapist, and at Eliana Cohen Psychology in Toronto, we are proud to offer aid to those who wish to improve their emotional intelligence.
 Therapy can be helpful when a person wishes to better understand and further develop their emotional intelligence.
 With the appropriate therapist, an individual can become better aware of their emotional strengths and weaknesses and improve on the ability to recognize, understand, and cope with emotions.
-In practical terms, this means that therapy can make individuals aware the emotions which can drive their behaviour and impact people (positively and negatively), and provide them with strategies on how to manage those emotions – both theirs and others – especially when they are under feelings or circumstances which result in high levels of emotions.
-Individuals in therapy to improve on their emotional intelligence can also improve their overall mental health, as emotional awareness leads to an improvement in mental health.
+In practical terms, this means that therapy can make individuals aware of the emotions which can drive their behaviour and impact people (positively and negatively), and provide them with strategies on how to manage those emotions – both theirs and others – especially when they are under feelings or circumstances which result in high levels of stress.
+Individuals in therapy to improve their emotional intelligence can also improve their overall mental health, as emotional awareness leads to an improvement in mental health.

 - Time.
 (1995, October 2).
 [Cover].
 New York: Time Warner.

 - Morris, W.N.
 Mood: The frame of mind.
 New York: Springer-Verlag, 1989.

 - Simon, H.A.
 Comments.
 In M.S.
 Clark and S.T.
 Fiske (Eds), Affect and cognition.
 Hillsdale, NJ: Erlbaum, 1982, pp. 333–42.